 The jury is technically still out on this one, but research is starting to reveal more about the minds of our canine companions.
 Either way, it’s certainly entertaining to watch your pup discover their own reflection — or whatever they think it is.
 Sniffing, head tilts, and even frantic barking are common reactions to that mysterious creature in the mirror, but what does it all mean?

-The Mirror Test is a classic, yet controversial, scientific experiment to help researchers determine the level of self-awareness in animals.
-In this experiment, notes Affinity Pet Care, scientists will place a mark (something like paint or marker) on an area of the body that the animal can see only by looking in the mirror.
-If a test subject examines the mark on their own body after only seeing it in the mirror, researchers can conclude they have self-recognition.
-According to many sources, including the American Kennel Club, dogs fail this test.
+The Mirror Test is a classic — yet controversial — scientific experiment to help researchers determine the level of self-awareness in animals.
+In this experiment, explains Affinity Pet Care, scientists will place a mark (something like paint or marker) on an area of the body that the animal can see only by looking in the mirror.
+If a test subject examines the mark on their own body (by pawing or scratching, for example) after only seeing it in the mirror, researchers can conclude they have self-recognition.
+According to many sources, including the American Kennel Club (AKC), dogs fail this test.

 So if dogs aren’t seeing themselves in the mirrors, what are they seeing?

 Odds are, they use mirrors as a tool just like we do.
 Tiffani Howell and Pauleen Bennett of the Anthrozoology Research Group conducted a more recent mirror study to make it clear whether dogs process what they see in mirrors.
 Specifically, do they understand the reflective properties of these household items?

 In one study in which a pup’s owner was only visible through a reflection, only seven out of 40 dogs turned around to their owner after spotting them in the mirror.
 Their second experiment required dogs to find a bowl of treats that were only visible through a mirror.
 The results of this study were equally unclear — 77% of dogs were able to find the food using reflections, though 41% of participants were still successful without the use of a mirror.

 Overall, one may conclude that some dogs certainly do process the images they see in the mirror, while others do not.